rickypang0219/rickypang0219.github.io/index.markdown

 Hi!
 I am an aspiring M.Phil graduate at the Hong Kong University of Science and Technology (HKUST).
 In the past three years, I researched condensed matter theory and statistical inference in astrophysics under Prof. [Adrian Po](https://physics.ust.hk/eng/people_detail.php?pplcat=1&id=613) and Prof. [George Smoot](https://ias.hkust.edu.hk/people/ias-members/faculty/prof-george-smoot), respectively.

-During my undergraduate studies, I was elected to be the  [CERN](https://home.cern) (European Organization for Nuclear Research) summer research student in the data science and particle physics track.
+During my undergraduate studies, I was elected to be the  [CERN](https://home.cern) (European Organization for Nuclear Research) summer UG researcher in the data science and particle physics track.
 Besides, I worked with Prof. [Yi Wang](https://physics.ust.hk/eng/people_detail.php?pplcat=1&id=223) on the relation between the primordial universe and gravitational wave production as my final year project.
 Apart from research activities, I emphasized sharing scientific ideas, which drove me to become a STEM tutor.
 As a STEM tutor, I shared and hosted several exhibitions and workshops for the general public and minorities in Hong Kong.

 My belief is “Ideas worth sharing”,  which coincides with the aim of TED talk.
 This website is a starting point to share knowledge, including mathematics, quant.
 Finance, and physics.
 I hope someone will find the content here helpful and spread the knowledge to the world!

 # Research
 ## Zipper Entanglement Renormalization for Free Fermions
-Sing Lam Wong, *Ka Chun Pang* , Hoi Chun Po\
+Sing Lam Wong, **Ka Chun Pang** , Hoi Chun Po\
 [Paper](https://arxiv.org/abs/2206.11761){: .btn .btn--info}